 I added the F/stoppers Flash disc to my camera when I need a studio like look to my candid image.
 My job didn’t always include candid images and when it started I just shot natural light- artsy backstage style stuff, it was okay if it was dark.
 But certain jobs called for a flash.
 Lets say a band member with a celebrity visiting their show, or maybe someone from Make A Wish is there that day- I have to use a flash and consistency and clarity is valued over how artsy it would look.
 My bare flash was a mess, it just didn’t look solid.
 Then one day the flash disc showed up in the mail and all my problems were solved.

-I hope I can lead by example here and I hope you take some time to think before you upgrade.
+I hope I can lead by example here and I hope you take some time to think before you upgrade your photography gear.
 Don’t waste your money.
 Try and push your gear to your limits and really explore what that glass has to offer.
 I learn new tricks I can accomplish with my gear every year.
 So do that.
 Or just keep reading my blog and I’ll keep telling you all my “secrets”.